aalfons/robustHD/inst/doc/paper/paper.md

-When selecting the optimal model fit by estimating the prediction error, the final model estimate on the full data is computed only with the optimal value of the penalty parameter instead of the full grid.
-For visual inspection of the results, function `critPlot()` produces a plot of the values of the optimality criterion (in this example, the root trimmed mean squared error) against the values of the penalty parameter.
+When selecting the optimal model fit by estimating the prediction error, the final model estimate on the full data is computed only with the optimal value of the regularization parameter instead of the full grid.
+For visual inspection of the results, function `critPlot()` produces a plot of the values of the optimality criterion (in this example, the root trimmed mean squared error) against the values of the regularization parameter.
 Moreover, function `diagnosticPlot()` allows to produce various diagnostic plots for the optimal model fit.
 Examples of these plots are shown in \autoref{fig:sparseLTS}.